CrystalVulpine/ruqqyou/README.md

  1) Go to chrome://extensions/
  2) Enable developer mode (look for the switch on the upper right corner)
  3) Click "Load unpacked"
- 4) Select the folder where you unpacked Ruqqyou
+ 4) Select the folder which contains Ruqqyou